Moving to Madrid – the cost of living in comparison to London

 - Cappuccino in expat area of the city will cost you €3.6 in London, and €2.9 in Madrid

 - for a beer in a neighbourhood pub (500ml or 1pt.) you will pay €1 less in Madrid than in London

 Clothing and shoes

-Clothes is another sector, where you can cut some costs.
-You can successfully find some good quality clothes in second-hands and save some money this way.
+Clothes are another sector, where you can cut some costs.
+You can successfully find some good quality clothes in second-hand shops and save some money this way.

 Nevertheless, if rummage sale is not your cup of tea, the popular worldwide brands offer slightly lower prices for their clothing in Madrid than in London.

 A pair of jeans (Levis 501 or similar) is more expensive in London (€90) than in Madrid (€80).